clavinorach/LIRA-Gen/README.md

-# LIRA-Gen
+# Lipreading Information Resource Assembler-Generator (LIRA-Gen)
-Lipreading Information Resource Assembler-Generator LIRA-Gen is an end-to-end pipeline tool for generating lipreading datasets (one-second-per-word video) from YouTube videos with Creative Commons BY licenses.
+LIRA-Gen is an end-to-end pipeline tool for generating lipreading datasets (one-second-per-word video) from YouTube videos with Creative Commons BY licenses.

 ## Overview